5 Ways to tell if your gym is "right" for you

 Working out can be a personal experience for a lot of people.
 It can take a bit of time to find the right environment.
 Somewhere you can challenge yourself, feel safe and free to be vulnerable.

 [I will add in here, I know personally it can also affect members of the LBGTQ+ Community and other marginalized communities for their race and gender, differently.
-If you feel you’re being judged based on your sexual orientation, gender or race, my opinion is bringing this to management and then maybe look at finding another, more suitable gym.
+If you feel you’re being affected by this, my opinion is bringing this to management and then maybe look at finding another, more suitable gym.]

 I went there twice before I realized it wasn’t the right space for me.
 I actually ended up traveling another 20-30 minutes to another gym, where I felt comfortable to get a regular workout in.
 Surprising to me, both gyms were the exact same brand name, but hosted completely different atmospheres.